4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 **Prim's MST**
 - Maintain a priority queue Q = V-A where V is Vertices in graph and A is an empty set
-	- Populate Q with all Vertices
+	- Populate Q with all Vertices and their edge
 -
 **Kruskal's MST**
 -
 **Prim's VS Kruskal's**